 Cauldron: Slot Overview

 Developer Peter & Sons continue to trip on the fantasy side of life by whipping a batch of regents together for their slot Cauldron.
-Cauldron is another chapter in the book of Algroth (no, it’s not a ‘book of’ game), which tells the tales of heroes and villains on one epic journey.
-This time, it’s to the caves of Algroth we travel to, where a blue wizard pulls wins out of his bubbling pot predominantly via free spins and super free spins.
+Played using 5 reels with 20 paylines, Cauldron is another chapter in the book of Algroth (no, it's not a 'book of' game), which tells the tales of heroes and villains on one epic journey.
+This time, it's to the caves of Algroth we travel to, where a blue wizard pulls wins out of his bubbling pot predominantly via free spins and super free spins.

 As in previous releases, Cauldron's graphics advertise right away this is a Peter & Sons product.
 Each so far has had a distinctive look, and Cauldron continues the trend.
 For one, looming above the reels is a wizard, who looks a little like the bonus symbol chappie from Johnan Legendarian, waving his hands, waiting for the magic to happen.
 The team has landed on a pretty sweet cartoon, pop-up book appearance that stands out right away.
 Whatever happens gaming-wise, the unique look is appreciated if you're feeling knee-deep in hordes of less creative slots.